 We hold dear the values of diversity, equity, and inclusion (DEI) and put these into practice by engaging in ongoing reflection, discussion, increasing our knowledge, skill-building, and advocacy work.
 We work to challenge ourselves and the systems we are in to achieve greater social justice for those who are marginalized.
-Concrete examples of this include mailing interns a DEI-focused book after the Match, and within the orientation weeks of training meet in smaller affinity groups to engage in discussions about how our respective identities relate to our work.
+Concrete examples of this include mailing interns a DEI-focused book after the Match, and within the orientation weeks of training participate in a multi-session seminar with staff facilitators and other trainees (including some meetings in smaller affinity groups) to engage in discussions about how our respective identities relate to our work.
 We build upon this foundation with continued discussions in monthly Diversity Dialogues with all Counseling Services staff as well as in supervision, seminars, and consultations.